oclif/oclif.github.io/docs/faqs.md

 Microsoft has done a great job with this editor and it works particularly well in TypeScript projects.
 You'll get nice type checking, linting, and autocomplete right out of the box.

-If you're an avid vscode user, we'd [love to hear](https://spectrum.chat/oclif) tips on how oclif could be improved inside of vscode specifically.

 ## Should I use npm or yarn?

 It really doesn't make that much of a difference.
 If you're just getting started, keep it simple and use npm which comes with Node.
 We like to use yarn internally as it's a bit faster and we find the lockfiles friendlier.